RauliL/plorth/docs/api.md

   <dd>any</dd>
 </dl>

-Applies given quote against an acculumator and each element in array to reduce it into single value.
+Applies given quote against an accumulator and each element in the array to reduce it into a single value.

 ---